the-cognitiveservices-ninja/demo-environment/docs/tendfor.md

 ### Admin Hints
   - please *skip* setting up MFA after login!!!
   - pin "Adoption Bot" to Menu, using the "..."
-Menu and a right click
+Menu and a right-click
   - pin "Tendfor" to Menu, using the "..."
-Menu and a right click
+Menu and a right-click

 ## Environment
   - please find the Tendfor Portal as a bookmark in edge
-  - please find the Tendfor Client installed (to demo poweruser environment)
+  - please find the Tendfor Client installed (to demo power user environment)